 When my best friend Mykel (above right) told me he was getting a rhinoplasty, I set my sights and hopes upon this very post, a true offering from the universe!

-Myke’s rhinoplasty was a success and (like any challenge worth taking), no easy feat!
-Whether coming home to a partner or two beloved feline companions, it’s crucial to take a photo of your post-op coverings!
+Myke’s rhinoplasty was a success and (like any journey worth taking), no easy feat!
+Whether coming home to a partner or two beloved feline companions, taking pictures of your post-op coverings is a must!

 Not too long ago, I enjoyed my first regaling to the musical aspect of Bebe.
 In “Get Fierce“, her Cunning, Uniqueness, Nerve and Talent (CUNT) don’t disappoint – and neither did her first single, “Face“, by the way.

 There may be no hope for a sequel to James Cameron’s blockbuster hit “Avatar” for the next couple of years or more, but in the meantime, the Celebrity God Director, Producer and Writer has provided the My Next Life Journey blog with a wonderful gift: